Generalizations of the Eierlegende-Wollmilchsau: Properties of geminal orbit closures

 Recall that subequivalence classes were defined in Definition \ref{D:SE}, and for geminal subvarieties they are either a single free cylinder or a pair of twins.

 \begin{lem} Suppose that $\bfC$ is a subequivalence class of generic cylinders on a surface $(X, \omega)$ in a geminal orbit closure $\cM$.

 If $\Col_{\bfC}(X, \omega)$ is disconnected, then $\cM_{\bfC}$ is a subset of $\cH_1 \times \cH_2$ where $\cH_1$ and $\cH_2$ are components of strata of Abelian differentials.
-Moreover, the projection from $\cM_{\bfC}$ to $\cH_i$ is a local isomorphism for $i \in \{1, 2\}$ and $\cH_1$ and $\cH_2$ have the same rank and dimension. \end{lem} \begin{rem} It is tempting to claim that the conclusions imply that $\cH_1=\cH_2$ and $\cM_{\bfC}$ is a diagonal, but this is not quite true.
+Moreover, the projection from $\cM_{\bfC}$ to $\cH_i$ is a local diffeomorphism for $i \in \{1, 2\}$ and $\cH_1$ and $\cH_2$ have the same rank and dimension. \end{lem} \begin{rem} It is tempting to claim that the conclusions imply that $\cH_1=\cH_2$ and $\cM_{\bfC}$ is a diagonal, but this is not quite true.
 One can start with the diagonal in $\cH_1\times \cH_1$, and then rotate the second surface by $\pi$.
 If this stratum is not hyperelliptic, then this gives an orbit closure that isn't the diagonal.
 Furthermore, if $\cH_1$ is genus 1, then one can apply the times $k$ map to one factor and the times $\ell$ map to the other, for any $k, \ell \in \bZ$ (after picking a point on each side to serve as the origin of the elliptic curve).
 We do not know if there are more exotic non-diagonal examples; see \cite[Conjecture 8.35]{ApisaWrightDiamonds}. \end{rem} \begin{proof} The proof will use and require familiarity with the statement of \cite[Theorem 1.3]{ChenWright}.

 Our first claim is that $\cM_{\bfC}$ is prime in the sense of \cite[Theorem 1.3]{ChenWright}, which means precisely that it is not a product.
-Indeed, because of the assumption that all saddle connection on the boundary of $\bfC$ are $\cM$-parallel to $\bfC$, the foundational results in \cite{MirWri, ChenWright} give that all the saddle connections in $\Col_\bfC(\bfC)$ are $\cM_{\bfC}$-parallel to each other.
+Indeed, because of the assumption that all saddle connection on the boundary of $\bfC$ are $\cM$-parallel to $\bfC$, \cite[Theorem 2.9]{MirWri} and \cite[Theorem 1.2]{ChenWright} give that all the saddle connections in $\Col_\bfC(\bfC)$ are $\cM_{\bfC}$-parallel to each other; see Apisa-Wright \cite[Lemma 6.5]{ApisaWrightHighRank} for a detailed proof.
 Since there is at least one saddle connection of $\Col_\bfC(\bfC)$ on each component, this gives the claim.
+See also \cite[Lemma 9.1.]{ApisaWrightHighRank} for a generalization of this claim.

 It follows from \cite[Theorem 1.3]{ChenWright} that in $\cM_\bfC$, the absolute periods of any component of $\Col_{\bfC}(X, \omega)$ locally determine the absolute periods of any other component.
 Our second claim is that this implies that there are exactly two components, and each cylinder on one component has a twin on another component.